Inspire therapy enables patients to breathe regularly so they can sleep soundly

 Using a special algorithm, Inspire therapy continuously monitors the patient’s breathing rhythm and produces targeted stimulation during inspiration and late exhalation, when the airways are most vulnerable to collapse.

-Treatment with Inspire therapy
+The Inspire therapy procedure

 Good reasons for Inspire therapy